 Hale-Bopp was probably one of the most viewed comets in history.
-It provided quite the sky show, being 1,000 times brighter than Halley's Comet at the time of its discovery, NASA said.
+With an absolute magnitude of -1, the comet was one of the brightest comets to reach the inner solar system in recorded history, NASA said (opens in new tab).
+Hale-Bopp appeared 1,000 times brighter (opens in new tab)than Halley's Comet did at the same distance.
 Its twin blue-and-white tails were clearly visible even from light-polluted areas such as Chicago.

-Sadly, there was a tragic footnote to the appearance of Hale-Bopp.
-About 40 people who were part of the "Heaven's Gate" cult in San Diego committed mass suicide as the comet came close to Earth.
+Sadly, there was a tragic footnote to the appearance of Hale-Bopp, 39 people who were part of the "Heaven's Gate" cult in San Diego committed mass suicide as the comet came close to Earth.

 The Hale-Bopp comet was found independently by two amateur astronomers, Alan Hale in New Mexico and Thomas Bopp in Arizona.
 At the time of its discovery, Hale-Bopp was the farthest comet ever to be discovered by amateurs, according to NASA.